ZhihaoMeng/CPSC8810Deep-Learning-Project/final/SSD-Tensorflow-master/results/labeledImages/README.md

-# After executation of test.py, the labeled imaged should be here.
+# After executation of test.py, the labeled images should be here.